-Prior to his return, Mr. Hauck served for five years in senior Justice Department positions.
-As Deputy Assistant Attorney General in the DOJ’s Civil Division from 2012 to 2014, he oversaw all significant tort litigation against the United States, including litigation alleging trillions of dollars of damages arising out of Hurricane Katrina; the Deepwater Horizon enforcement action; lawsuits against high-level officials for the United States’ use of drones – and oversaw multidistrict litigation and settlement strategies in a wide range of cases.
-From 2009 to 2012, he was chief of staff and senior counsel to the US Associate Attorney General.
+Attorneys General and other regulators know that Mr. Hauck is a constructive, creative partner as he advances his clients’ interests.
+Importantly, they also know that he is prepared to litigate when appropriate – as he did while serving as Deputy Assistant Attorney General for the DOJ’s Civil Division, overseeing all significant tort litigation against the United States, including litigation alleging trillions of dollars of damages arising out of Hurricane Katrina; the Deepwater Horizon enforcement action; and lawsuits against high-level officials for the United States’ use of drones.
+While at the DOJ, he also served as chief of staff and senior counsel to the US Associate Attorney General.
 In that role, he coordinated litigation, legislative and public affairs aspects of matters ranging from settlements of billion-dollar litigation to important public policy initiatives.
-Among his other accomplishments, Mr. Hauck built a coalition of 49 state attorneys general and several federal agencies for the landmark $25 billion National Mortgage Settlement and oversaw the development and implementation of a $20 billion fund to compensate victims of the Deepwater Horizon oil spill.
+Among his other accomplishments, Mr. Hauck oversaw the development and implementation of a $20 billion fund to compensate victims of the Deepwater Horizon oil spill.

 Mr. Hauck started his career at Jenner & Block and, following his departure from government service, rejoined the firm in 2015.